Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 - Total income $200k to $400k: 60% at long-term capital gains rate of 15% + 40% at the ordinary income tax rate of 33% = 22.2% tax rate.

-In addition, Emini traders have a much easier time doing their taxes at year end.
-Stock traders have to report every single trade they make – Emini traders only have to report their net profits for the year.
-Your broker will send you an IRS form 1099-B at year end and you just transfer this one number (IRC Section 1256 contracts) to IRS form 6781 in your income tax return.
+In addition, Emini traders have a much easier time doing their taxes at year’s end.
+Stock traders have to report every trade they make – Emini traders only have to report their annual net profits.
+Your broker will send you an IRS form 1099-B at year-end, and you transfer this one number (IRC Section 1256 contracts) to IRS form 6781 in your income tax return.
 If you hold any futures position over the year end cut-off, your broker will automatically mark it to market and calculate the realized plus un-realized profits.

-Lastly, Emini futures trading losses can be “carried back”.
-This means that any trading losses you incur in this current year can be used to get a tax refund on taxes paid on profits made in a previous year.
-This “carryback” can be applied to trading profits for the last 3 years, by filing IRS form 1040-X or form 1045.
-Any trading losses that you do not “carryback” can be “carried forward” indefinitely.
+Lastly, Emini futures trading losses can be “carried back.”
+This means any trading losses you incur in this current year can be used to get a tax refund on taxes paid on profits made in a previous year.
+You can apply this “carryback” to trading profits for the last three years by filing IRS form 1040-X or form 1045.
+Any trading losses you do not “carry back” can be “carried forward” indefinitely.

 This Is Not Tax Advice

-The comments above apply to US tax residents, are estimates and should NOT be considered tax advice.
+The comments above apply to US tax residents.
+They are estimates and should NOT be considered tax advice.
 Remember always to consult your own tax professional or accountant.

 What Is the Emini Futures Symbol?

-The Emini futures symbol is ES and each Emini contract is denoted by ES plus a code for expiration month and year.
-Emini futures expire quarterly in March, June, September and December and these are denoted by the letters “H”, “M”, “U” and “Z” respectively.
-So ES24H (or ESH24) is the contract symbol for an Emini S&P 500 futures contract that expires in March of 2024.
+The Emini futures symbol is ES, and each contract is denoted by ES plus a code for the expiration month and year.
+Emini futures expire quarterly in March, June, September and December, and they are denoted by the letters “H,” “M,” “U,” and “Z,” respectively.
+So, ES25H (or ESH25) is the contract symbol for an Emini S&P 500 futures contract that expires in March 2025.

-To make things easier you can also chart a “continuous” contract on most charting platforms.
-Data providers join together (or concatenate) symbols from adjoining quarters so you can plot a long history of each contract.
+You can also chart a “continuous” contract on most charting platforms to make things easier.
+Data providers join together (or concatenate) symbols from adjoining quarters so you can plot the long history of each contract.
 In TradeStation, the continuous Emini futures contract has a symbol of @ES.

 Update your chart data on Rollover day

-On Rollover day historic data on “continuous” contracts is adjusted for the new contract.
+On Rollover day, historical data on “continuous” contracts is adjusted for the new contract.
 So don’t forget to refresh all your “continuous” contract data.
 In TradeStation, you can either use Ctrl+R on an individual chart or shut down all your charts and re-start TradeStation.
 And that will re-load all the corrected back-history data.

 Emini contracts “rollover” (to the next active contract) and then “expire” every quarter.

-Contract expiry is on the 3rd Friday of March, June, September and December.
-However, contract rollover – when the majority of trading moves to the next contract – is the far more important date.
+Contract expiry is on the third Friday of March, June, September and December.
+However, contract rollover – when most trading moves to the next contract – is the far more important date.

-Contract rollover is more important than contract expiry because that’s when the majority of trading moves from the old contract to the new (or “front”) contract.
-Here are the Emini futures contract rollover dates for 2024:
+Contract rollover is more critical than contract expiry because most trading moves from the old contract to the new (or “front”) contract.
+Here are the Emini futures contract rollover dates for 2025:

-Note: Forex futures traded on the CME Globex platform (i.e. EC, JY, etc.) usually rollover on the Monday prior to the Emini stock index futures (i.e. ES) rolling over.
+Note: Forex futures traded on the CME Globex platform (i.e. EC, JY, etc.) usually roll over on the Monday before the Emini stock index futures (i.e. ES) roll.

-However, on Rollover day itself most trading volume is still traded on the “old” contract – it’s not until the next day that traders move to the “new” contract.
-So I recommend you adjust your charts on Rollover day to show the “old” contract and take your signals on that.
-Alternatively, don’t trade Rollover day at all, you’ll only miss four trade days a year by doing that.
+However, on Rollover day, most trading volume is still on the “old” contract—traders don’t move to the “new” contract until the next day.
+So, I recommend you adjust your charts on Rollover day to show the “old” contract and take your signals on that.
+Alternatively, don’t trade on Rollover day at all; you’ll only miss four trade days a year by doing that.

 Emini futures do “settle” at the end of each quarter, but most traders have liquidated their positions in the “old” contract and moved on to the “new” contract.
-If you happen to be holding an Emini futures position at settlement time, your trading account is credited any profit (or debited any loss) on that contract and your position closed out.
+Suppose you happen to be holding an Emini futures position at settlement time.
+In that case, your trading account is credited any profit (or debited any loss) on that contract, and your position is closed out.
 Unlike commodity futures like Copper or Crude Oil, physical delivery on settlement doesn’t exist for financial futures contracts like the Emini.

 What Are Emini Futures Trading Hours?

 Emini futures trading hours are almost 24/5.
-Weekly trading of the Emini opens on Sunday at 5pm (CST) and closes on Friday at 4pm.
-Trading is almost 24 hours a day with a break every day between 4pm and 5pm for scheduled maintenance.
+Weekly trading of the Emini opens on Sunday at 5 pm (CST) and closes on Friday at 4 pm.
+Trading is nearly 24 hours a day, with a break every day between 4 pm and 5 pm for scheduled maintenance.

 Trade is broken into two sessions, the Day session and the After-hours session:

-- After-hours trading starts at 3:15pm, stops for an hour between 4pm and 5pm and then resumes until the open of the next Day session at 8:30am
+- After-hours trading starts at 3:15 pm, stops for an hour between 4 pm and 5 pm and then resumes until the open of the following Day session at 8:30 am

-The greatest activity and volume traded obviously happens during the Day session.
-However, data releases before the Day session open can often generate large activity, as can any important news out of Asia or Europe.
+The greatest activity and volume traded occur during the Day session.
+However, data releases before the Day session opens can often generate large activity, as can any important news from Asia or Europe.

-Starting 27 June 2021 the CME decided to eliminate the 15 minute market pause that used to come at the Close of Emini trading, between 3:15pm and 3:30pm.
-Emini trading now continues until the daily maintenance shutdown at 4pm.
-Luckily TradeStation has decided to still call 3:15pm the official Close of the day session – so backtesting of historic @ES.D data is consistent.
-More details in this video.
+Starting 27 June 2021, the CME decided to eliminate the 15-minute market pause that used to come at the Close of Emini trading, between 3:15 pm and 3:30 pm.
+Emini trading now continues until the daily maintenance shutdown at 4 pm.
+Luckily TradeStation has decided to still call 3:15 pm the official Close of the day session – so backtesting of historic @ES.D data is consistent.
+More details are in this video.

-The Emini follows the normal stock market holidays.
-Here is the Emini futures holiday schedule for 2024:
+The Emini follows the regular stock market holidays.
+Here is the Emini futures holiday schedule for 2025:

-And you can always find the exact holiday trading hours and Open and Close times on the CME Group website here.
+You can find the exact holiday trading hours and Open and Close times on the CME Group website here.
 Here is the Emini-Watch public calendar with important Emini trading dates:

 If you use Google Calendar, just hit the “+” button (bottom right on the calendar below) and it will import this Emini trading calendar into your personal Google Calendar.
 The calendar can also be imported into other calendar applications using these links: iCal format and HTML format.